Body of Emotions: 3 Simple Tips to Help Kids Recognize Emotions

 For those who have or work with kids know that they are full of big emotions and aren't afraid to display it.
 Often, kids may not be able to recognize the big emotions they are feeling.
 Instead, they become anxious, frustrated or angry.

-I've seen this countless times in the classroom and at home.
+I've seen this a countless number of times in the classroom and at home.
 Last week, a young girl was upset because her toys were moved.
 She clenched her fists and threw a mini-tantrum.
 I asked her to notice her body and feelings so we could understand what was causing these big emotions.
 Together, we took a deep breath and calmed down.
 We identified what made her upset and were able to fix her toys in the way she wanted.
 We continued playtime without any disruptions.

 Our emotions cause sensations in our bodies.
-And with mindfulness techniques, kids can learn to identify, process and regulate those emotions through body awareness.
+And with basic mindfulness techniques, kids can learn to identify, process and regulate those emotions through body awareness.

 Make Mindful Connections to Our Bodies and Emotions